AndrewChan2022/PyVisualStudioSetupConfiguration/README.md

 # PyVisualStudioSetupConfiguration

 # overview

-This is pure python single file to search Visual Studio installation information.
+[PyVisualStudioSetupConfiguration](https://github.com/AndrewChan2022/PyVisualStudioSetupConfiguration) is pure python single file to search Visual Studio installation information.

 The result is list of Visual Studio instances with version, path, and chip information.